 Other restrictions unacceptable to youOther restrictions unacceptable to you

 Many people who buy luxury condos are only doing so as an investment.
-Whether you’re planning to solely invest or live in the condo, you better get a hold of a copy of the condo house rules and decide whether you can live with them.
-If not, then you are definitely buying the wrong condo.
+Whether you’re planning to invest or live in the condo solely.
+Get a hold of a copy of the condo house rules and decide whether you can live with them.
+If not, then you are buying the wrong condo.

 Sales are slowSales are slow

-Any good luxury condo project should be able to sell itself, especially when it’s located in New York.
-But when developers are starting to offer sky-high commissions and huge incentives for realtors, it’s usually a sign of slow sales.
+Any good luxury condo project should be able to sell itself, mainly when located in New York.
+But when developers are starting to offer sky-high commissions and incentives for realtors, it’s usually a sign of slow sales.
 Your alarm bells should be ringing if buyers are steering clear of supposedly awesome luxury condo projects.

 The price is too reasonable.The price is too reasonable.

-When you’re being sold a luxury condo in New York at a price that’s far below its market value, your Spider-sense should be tingling.
+When you’re being sold a luxury condo in New York City at a price that’s far below its market value, your Spider-sense should be tingling.
 When it seems to be too good to be true, it usually is.
-There is something wrong with that condo, and you wouldn’t want to find out about it after you’ve signed the papers, would you?
+There is something wrong with that luxury condo; you wouldn’t want to find out about it after you’ve signed the papers.

-Luxury condos in New York are significant investments, so keep your eyes peeled for any of the signs mentioned above for your own good.
+Luxury condos in New York are significant investments; keep your eyes peeled for any of the signs mentioned above for your own good.